 Endean left the HRC because of health issues in the early 1990s.
 In 1995, new president and executive director Elizabeth Birch joined HRC from Apple.
 Birch led a rebranding and restructuring to the HRC’s current organizational structure, as well as introducing the organization’s “equal sign” logo.

 Cheryl Jacques took over HRC’s lead role in early 2004, but served less than 11 months before she departed in a “difference of management philosophy” after 11 states passed ballot measures limiting or banning same-sex marriage.
 After her departure, the HRC’s board decided to take what the New York Times described as “a new, more moderate strategy, with less emphasis on legalizing same-sex marriages and more on strengthening personal relationships.”
 The strategy reportedly grew out of the belief that Republican electoral victories in 2004 had been driven in part by voter backlash against HRC-promoted policies.

 Jacques was succeeded by former EMILY’s List CEO Joe Solmonese, who served until 2012 when he left HRC to become national co-chair of Barack Obama’s presidential re-election campaign.
-Solomonese’s successor, former Clinton White House aide Chad Griffin, has announced he will step down in August 2019; Griffin is widely expected to take a role on a 2020 Democratic presidential campaign.
+Solomonese’s successor, former Clinton White House aide Chad Griffin, stepped down in August 2019.

 Finances and Funding

 The Human Rights Campaign Foundation does not accept individual donations of less than $5,000 per year.
 It redacts the names of donors from its publicly disclosed IRS Form 990 filings, as is permitted by law.